Volunteer Park Conservatory: History

 The conservatory was among the earliest additions to City/Volunteer Park.
 After the project was proposed in 1893, the City of Seattle purchased the conservatory design and framework from the Hitchings Company of New York.
 The conservatory is a Victorian-style greenhouse modeled on London's Crystal Palace.
 The City's Parks Department staff erected the building, completing the work in 1912.
-In 1922, the conservatory added growing greenhouses in order to grow and propagate plants.
+In 1922, the conservatory added growing greenhouses to grow and propagate plants.

 By 1978, the Conservatory's glass panes and framework of wood and iron had deteriorated and, during high winds, the building was forced to close.
 Citizens campaigned to restore the physical shell of the Conservatory.
 As a result of this effort, the Friends of the Conservatory (FOC) became established as a non-profit organization in 1980.
 Working in partnership with the Seattle Department of Parks and Recreation, the FOC sponsored an architectural restoration of the Conservatory that took place between 1980 and 1985.
 In 2003, a Gift Shop/Resource Center opened.
 In 2004, the FOC led a successful community drive against a proposed mandatory $5 admissions fee.